 On the other hand, you could request the credited amount be disbursed to you in some form other than a statement credit.
 Other options available to you may include cash, check, money order or credit deposit.

 You should know that banks and creditors are required to deal with negative balances in a specific way.
 For example, if your credit balance is more than one dollar, your creditor must handle the credit balance by …

 - Crediting your account for the amount of the credit balance

 - Refunding any part of the remaining credit balance within seven business days after receiving a written request from you

 - Making a good-faith effort to refund the amount to you by cash, check or money order, or crediting your deposit account any part of the credit balance remaining in your account for more than six months

 The creditor isn’t required to take any additional action if it doesn’t know your current location and can’t trace your location through your last-known address or telephone number.

-Sandra Bernardo, senior manager of consumer education at Experian Consumer Services, says you should still understand how your specific credit card issuer handles negative balances, as each issuer can have its own policies in addition to federal requirements.
+Sandra Bernardo, a corporate communications leader at Experian, says you should still understand how your specific credit card issuer handles negative balances, as each issuer can have its own policies in addition to federal requirements.